 - Understanding my “Why” and regularly reminding myself why it is so important to achieve my goal.

 - Focusing on the big picture to overcome obstacles that arise, making sure I adapt well to changes to achieve my goals and avoid distractions.

 - Having an accountability partner and/or mentor who keeps me on track.
-They give me peps talks when I get discouraged as well as calling me out on my crap when I’m making excuses and procrastinating. ?
+They give me pep talks when I get discouraged as well as calling me out on my crap when I make excuses and procrastinate.

 - When I need to kick-start my momentum, I watch motivational videos on YouTube.
 One of my favourites is Rise and Shine.

 - Taking regular short breaks especially when I’m feeling frustrated allows me to refocus and come back to my goal with a refreshed approach.

 - Breaking down my goal into small bite-sized steps makes it feel more manageable and achievable.